aws-quickstart/cdk-eks-blueprints/README.md

 ### Usage

-Add this project as a dependency to your CDK project.
+Add the `cdk-eks-blueprint` library as as a dependency to your CDK project.

 ```json
 "dependencies": {